anoopshah/freetext-matching-algorithm/README.md

 The folder *vb* contains the source code (Visual Basic 6.0).
 It can be compiled using the Microsoft Visual Basic compiler or imported into a Visual Basic for Applications runtime environment such as Microsoft Access.

-There are two pre-compiled executables in the binaries folder, both of which were compiled using Microsoft Visual Basic 6.0:
+There are pre-compiled executables in the binaries folder, compiled using Microsoft Visual Basic 6.0:

-* fma15command.exe -- a command line version, which takes as its single argument the path to a configuration file.
+* fma16command.exe -- a command line version, which takes as its single argument the path to a configuration file.
+* fma15command.exe -- previous command line version.
 * fma15gui.exe -- a Visual Basic form, with a dialog box for entering the names of input and output files

+Version 16 includes the option to ignore errors when running the program, but is otherwise identical to Version 15.

 The lookups must be downloaded from the repository and saved in a folder which is accessible to the program.
 Do not change the names of these files.
 If modifying the lookup tables, ensure that they remain in the same format (see https://github.com/anoopshah/freetext-matching-algorithm-lookups/blob/master/README.md for details).
 The binaries have been tested on Microsoft Windows and wine-1.5.26.

-### Command-line version (fma15command.exe)
+### Command-line version (fma16command.exe)

 This program can be run on Windows from the command line thus:

-    fma15command.exe argument
+    fma16command.exe argument

 On Linux:

-    wine fma15command.exe argument
+    wine fma16command.exe argument

 where 'argument' is the path to a configuration file.
 An example of a configuration file is given in the *testing* folder.
 This executable is designed to work with the *CALIBERfma* R package, to facilitate the development and review of algorithms.

 The configuration file must be a plain text file with the parameter name at the start of the line, followed by one or more spaces and then the parameter value (no quotes).
-The parameters can be listed in any order and some are optional.
-They are as follows:
+The parameters can be listed in any order and are as follows:

 * infile -- full filepath to input file with pracid, textid and free text
-* medcodefile -- full filepath of file mapping pracid and textid to medcode
+* medcodefile -- (optional) full filepath of file mapping pracid and textid to medcode
 * outfile -- full filepath of output file (it will be over-written silently if a file of this name already exists)
-* logfile -- full filepath of log file (it will be over-written silently if a file of this name already exists)
+* logfile -- (mandatory) full filepath of log file (it will be over-written silently if a file of this name already exists)
-* lookups -- full path to folder containing lookup tables
+* lookups -- (mandatory) full path to folder containing lookup tables
 * freetext -- a single free text to analyse in test mode.
 If supplied, the infile, medcodefile and outfile parameters are ignored and instead this single text is analysed
-* medcode -- a single medcode associated with freetext (text to analyse in test mode)
+* medcode -- (optional) a single medcode associated with freetext (text to analyse in test mode)
+* ignoreerrors -- (optional) TRUE to force the program to continue even if it encounters an internal error, FALSE or blank (or omit) for default behaviour.
+It may be useful to set ignoreerrors to TRUE when running it on a large corpus of text, to stop the program from stalling in case of an unexpected error.

+The logfile and lookups parameters must always be supplied.
+To analyse a text file, infile and outfile must be supplied.
+To test a single text, freetext must be supplied.
+The remaining parameters are optional.

 e.g.